surafeltilahun/surafeltilahun/README.md

 - 👋 Hi, I’m @surafeltilahun

- Whenever the opportunity arises, I like to keep learning and upskilling myself.
-Please contact me if you are interested in collaborating on any interesting data science work.
+It is imperative to me to keep learning and upgrading myself whenever the opportunity arises.
+If you are interested in collaborating on any interesting data science projects, please contact me.